Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

 www.amstd.spb.ru

-Field Hockey is...
+Field hockey is...
 What is Field Hockey?

-The bend of a stick for playing field hockey.
+Bend of a stick for playing field hockey.

 Field hockey is a summer Olympic sport.
 The competition is organized by the International Field Hockey Federation (Fédération Internationale de Hockey, FIH).
 The International Ice Hockey Federation includes more than 116 countries.

-Field hockey is very popular in Holland, Germany, Spain, Belgium, England, Ireland, Argentina, Australia, New Zealand, South Africa, India, Pakistan, Malaysia.
+Field hockey is very popular in Holland, Germany, Spain, Belgium, England, Ireland, Argentina, Australia, New Zealand, South Africa, India, Pakistan, and Malaysia.

 Story